WoltjenLab/MHcut/README.md

 Other optional parameters:

+- *-jf* the 23-mers count file created by JellyFish.
+If provided, JellyFish will be used to test protospacer uniqueness instead of BLAST.
 - *-minvarL* the minimum length for a variant to be considered.
 Default is `3`.
 - *-minMHL* the minimum length of the MH.
 Default is `3`.
+- *-minm1L* the minimum length of the first stretch if the microhomology.
+Default is `3`.
+- *-nofilt* don't filter variants without MH. all input variants will be present in the output *-variants* file.
+If used, the following parameters will NOT be taken into account: -minMHL, -minhom, -minm1L.
-- *-maxConsMM*.
-The maximum number of consecutive mismatches allowed when extending the MH.
+- *-maxConsMM* the maximum number of consecutive mismatches allowed when extending the MH.
 Default is `1`.
 - *-maxTail* the maximum distance betweem the MHs and a PAM cut to be considered valid.
 Currently default at `50`.
 Relevant for large variants.
 - *-minhom* the minimum ratio of homology in the whole microhomology.
 Default is `0`.
-- *-minm1L* the minimum length of the first stretch if the microhomology.
-Default is `3`.
 - *-PAM* the PAM sequence.
 Default is `NGG`.
+Possibly several separated by ",".
 - *-PAMcut* the cut position relative to the PAM motif.
 Default is `-3`
-- *-minMHLnested* the minimum length of nested MH to be considered in the nested MH check.
+- *-minLnhm* the minimum length of nested MH to be considered in the nested MH check.
 Default is `3`.
-- *-nofilt* Don't filter variants without MH. all input variants will be present in the output *-variants* file.
-If used, the following parameters will NOT be taken into account: -minMHL, -minhom, -minm1L.
-- *-jf* The 23-mers count file created by JellyFish.
-If provided, JellyFish will be used to test protospacer uniqueness instead of BLAST.
+- *-2fls* report results for both flank configurations instead of the one with strongest MH.
+- *-noShift* use input coordinates without trying to shift the variant to find the best MH.
+- *-chunkS* if using BLAST, the number of PAMs per chunks.
+Default: 30.
+Pick lower value if BLAST uses too much memory.

 ## Output